Extending Sheldon M. Ross's Method for Efficient Large-Scale Variance Computation: Simulated Tests of PKA in Population Variance

 When $N_1=N_2$ is in the same situation as $N_1$ and $N_2$ both approximate positive infinity and it's the case that the PKA has better performance compared to the baseline.
 The paper taking the mean values of 10,0000 running time of one single operation and knowing that the Kaggle environment holds approximately $\tau_a=1.2080$ with $u_a=2.2238-07, u_m=2.3384e-07$, which satisfies the condition $\tau_a>1$.

 As Fig.\ref{fig:PKA} shows, the PKA performance is the one labeled "accelerated" in the plot, which shows smaller computational time compared to baseline, and when the sample size gets larger this tendency becomes more apparent with $N_1=N_2$.
-When the total sample size N increases to 50,0000, the PKA reduces $22.04\%$ to $75.60\%$ computing times.
+When the total sample size N increases to 50,0000, the PKA reduces $22.04\%$ to $75.60\%$ computing times with statics confidence.
 This test is settled in the case that $N_1=N_2$, hence the paper creating another more precise experiment about it.

 But we need a more clear view of the relationship of those variables, the paper making $N_1$ and $N_2$ range within $[10e3,10e5]$ for making the \textbf{second test}.
-And getting the mean values 30 times for smoothing the figure, the result could check the figure of $t-t_p$ in Fig.\ref{fig:compare}.
+And getting the mean values 30 times for smoothing the figure, the speedup heatmap confirms this trend in Fig.\ref{fig:heatmap}.
 According to the figure of the surface, the PKA starts to reduce the time of calculating variance roughly around $N_1=3e4$ until the end of testing values, indicating is effective when $N_1$ is larger than an unknown certain value.

-Also, the surface somehow shows a linear relationship between $N_1$, $N_2$, and the calculating time, indicating if $N_1$ is larger than a threshold, the PKA still working, which fits the previous proof.
-The tendency of the test is reliable since the test is from 1 to 50,0001.
-Each size represents a test, which means it is equal to $\sum_{n=1}^{500001}{n}= \frac{500001+1}{2} \times 500001$ times validations, which is far more than 30 times, no mandate for p-value involved or further validations.